0-Ioniel-0/guppy_MR/README.md

 10) heterozygosity in family
 11) BAMSurgeon simulation (FNR)

+The scripts were run on the Poznan Supercomputing and Networking Center cluster, using SLURM job scheduler.
+Some programs were preinsatlled on the cluster and load as modules.

-Note that some scripts need to be edited to change your DP thresholds, individuals' positions in the VCF files, header length.
+Note that most of the scripts need to be edited to change paths to files and programs.
+DP thresholds, individuals' positions in the VCF files, header length etc. should also be modified accordingly.

 For help or comments, contact: k.burda[a]amu.edu.pl